JURISDICTION OF ARKANSAS

 She is founder of the “WISH’ Newsletters (Women Inspired, Sanctified and Holy).
 She work alongside her husband Bishop Williams, in the Ministry at Greater Love Church of God in Christ, She is a Licensed Missionary, First Lady of Greater Love Church of God in Christ, State Minister Wives President and the first Lady of Fourth Jurisdiction of Arkansas Church of God in Christ.

-Mother Geneva Odems was born the second of eleven children to George W. and Trudy Lee Reed Williams.
+Mother Geneva Daniel was born the second of eleven children to George W. and Trudy Lee Reed Williams.
 She is a 1962 graduate of Rosenwald High School of Junction City, AR.
 She furthered her education at the Oil Belt Vocational Technical School in El Dorado, AR where she studied both bookkeeping and accounting.
-She married Clyde W. Odems in March of 1964.
+She married Elder Calvin Daniel in December 19, 2020.
 She is the mother of three children; one daughter and two sons.